Editorial Sources

 European Medicines Agency (EMA) — drug approvals, safety updates, and assessment reports for medicines authorized for use in the European Union.
 Used for all GLP-1 medication facts (semaglutide, tirzepatide, liraglutide, oral semaglutide).

 European Food Safety Authority (EFSA) — scientific opinions on food, nutrition, and health claims.
-The source of record for the chicory inulin health claim and all other Article 13.5 authorizations.

 Note: EFSA's main site frequently blocks automated requests with 403 errors.
 The EFSA Journal is officially hosted on Wiley Online Library at the second URL.
 Both contain the same authoritative content; the Wiley mirror is the practical access point for fetching EFSA opinions.